aejsmith/kboot/README.md

 KBoot
 =====

-KBoot is a general-purpose boot loader, which currently supports both BIOS- and UEFI-based x86 PCs.
+KBoot is a general-purpose boot loader, which supports both BIOS- and UEFI-based PCs.

 A short feature overview: